 And yet, Westerners very easily believe that they are the great disease upon the planet.

 This happened for definable reasons, and our civilization, like every civilization, has included bad things, but this situation is borderline insane.
-Incompleteness and error are just the present human condition, as G.K.
-Chesterton noted so memorably:
+Incompleteness and error are just the present human condition.

-Very few of us still have a gut sense of cultural confidence, and so I’ll give you a few lines I took from someone who remembered it:
+Now, since so very few living Westerners still have a gut sense of cultural confidence, I’ll pass along some lines I’ve heard from people who still remembered it:

-Honest cultural confidence is not “we’re above those rotten others,” but simply “we’re pretty good.”
-That’s a healthy thing, and a solid base for improvements.
+Cultural confidence is not “we’re above those rotten others,” but simply “we’re pretty good.”
+That’s a healthy thing, and we need it back.

 Just Stop